Terms of Reference (ToR) for a Short-Term assignment

 Submission of reports:

 – A draft mission report shall be submitted to the Team Leader of the Project for review and comments by the end of the mission.

-– The reports shall be signed by the JNKE and the Team Leader, responsible for endorsing the reports.
+– The reports shall be signed by the SNKE and the Team Leader, responsible for endorsing the reports.

 – The reports and all prepared documents shall be submitted in hard copy and electronic version to the Team Leader of the project.

-Each of the short-term missions, their timing and duration shall be agreed with the Beneficiary and the PLAC project team prior to each planned mission.
+Each of the short-term missions, the timing and duration shall be agreed with the Beneficiary and the PLAC team prior to each planned mission.